THE MATTHIESSEN TALKS: BILL MCKIBBEN, A LAST CHANCE FOR THE CLIMATE AND A FRESH CHANCE FOR CIVILIZATION

 Writer, activist and environmentalist Bill McKibben, among the first to alert the world of the imminent perils of climate change with his book The End of Nature, comes to Guild Hall in East Hampton with a powerful message: In the past two years, with surprisingly little notice, solar energy has suddenly become the obvious, mainstream, cost-efficient energy choice around the world.

 The program will be followed by a book signing in the lobby.
-Copies of Bill McKibben’s book are available for purchase in advance with tickets as an add-on during the checkout process, or on the day of the program, subject to availability.
+Copies of Bill McKibben’s book will be available for purchase in person on the day of the program, subject to availability.
+Advance sales are now closed.

 ABOUT THE PETER MATTHIESSEN CENTER